Published: December 16, 2021

 How to SSH into an EC2 Instance Using PuTTY

 If you're working with Amazon Web Services (AWS) and need to access your EC2 instances securely, PuTTY can be a valuable tool.
 However, PuTTY doesn't directly support the standard .pem files generated by AWS for SSH authentication.
-In this article, I'll show you how to connect to your EC2 instances using PuTTY by converting your .pem file to a .ppk file.
+In this guide, I'll walk you through connecting to your EC2 instances using PuTTY by converting your .pem file to a .ppk file that PuTTY can understand.

 Download PuTTY and PuTTYgen

-To get started, download PuTTYgen, a tool that will help us convert the .pem file to a format accepted by PUTTY.
-This is necessary because PUTTY doesn't directly accept .pem files generated by AWS.
+To get started, you'll need to download PuTTYgen, a companion tool that converts the .pem file to a format accepted by PuTTY.
+This conversion is necessary because PuTTY doesn't directly accept .pem files generated by AWS.

 Convert .pem to .ppk using PuTTYgen

-Once the file is loaded, click on Save private key to save the private key as a .ppk file.
+Step 2: Once the file is loaded, click on Save private key to save the private key as a .ppk file.
+PuTTYgen will prompt you to save without a passphrase - you can proceed safely for this conversion.

-Now that we have the converted .ppk file, let's use PUTTY to SSH into our EC2 instance.
+Now that we have the converted .ppk file, let's configure PuTTY to SSH into our EC2 instance.

-1. Open PUTTY and enter the IP address of your EC2 instance.
+Step 1: Open PuTTY and enter the public IP address of your EC2 instance in the Host Name field.